FTV 640 Thermal Camera System.

 The field of view (FOV) of a thermal camera lens is not necessarily the same as that of a traditional visible light camera lens, even if they have the same focal length.
 This is because the size of the image sensor in the camera and the lens design can also affect the FOV.
 Thermal cameras often use smaller sensors than traditional visible light cameras, which can result in a narrower FOV for the same focal length lens.
 Additionally, the optics in thermal cameras are often designed to focus infrared energy onto the sensor, rather than visible light, which can also affect the FOV.
 In summary, the FOV of a thermal camera lens is not directly comparable to a traditional visible light camera lens.
 Even if they have the same focal length, the sensor size and lens design can affect the FOV.

-Anti-Poaching - FTV's potential.
+Anti-Poaching - FTV's advantages.

 Thermal cameras can also be used in conjunction with other technologies, such as white light spotlights, to provide a more complete and accurate picture of the animals and the environment.
 This can be especially useful for monitoring and tracking specific animals or groups of animals, as well as for identifying potential poachers or other threats.